mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

 ...
 ```

-With `docker-build` successfully producing an appropriately named image, the controller's CI/CD pipeline can build and publish this image to the desired registry from which it can be fetched when installed on a cluster (although, implementing such a CI/CD pipeline is a bit out of scope for this simple reference tour).
+With `docker-build` successfully producing an appropriately named image, the controller's CI/CD pipeline can build and publish this image to the desired registry from which it can be fetched when installed on a cluster (although, implementing such a CI/CD pipeline is a bit beyond the scope of this introduction).

 ## Automated testing

 What about testing `sidecar-injector`?
-Like CI/CD, testing's a big topic unto itself; much of its nuance is beyond the scope of this intro.
+Like CI/CD, testing's a big topic unto itself; much of its nuance is a bit much to adequately cover in this intro.
 Nonetheless, the following offers an overview of some key patterns.

 ### Local testing without a cluster